kingopoutine/Brocon-MTL/Villainess Brocon/Chapter 23/23-google.md

 It has been measured that her magical power is strong at the MAX level.
 However, the magical power attribute of the heroine is [?].

-So, when Yes-Yes Trio heard this word, they immediately began to say,
+When Yes-Yes Trio heard this, they immediately began to say,

 "Well, she doesn't even know her attributes.
 Isn't it a mistake to enroll?"